 Diet and Exercise Tips Interview Question #4

 Okay, my supplements tips may shock you.
-In a nutshell: No. I don’t feel supplements are necessary.
+In a nutshell: No. I don’t feel supplements are necessary for otherwise healthy individuals.

-I am not the kind of trainer who pushes supplements.
-The only supplement you will ever really hear me kind of push is a multivitamin.
+I am not the kind of trainer who pushes haphazard supplementation.
+The only supplement you will ever really hear me kind of push is a quality multivitamin.
 I think everyone can probably benefit from a multi, but I believe we should try to get our nutrients from whole foods when we can.

 Due to issues like depletion of nutrients in our foods and our soil where we grow the foods, steroids being injected into our animal food supply, pesticides, pollution, genetic altering, etc., it is hard to know what or how to eat.

-Therefore, I look at a good multivitamin as insurance.
+Therefore, I look at a good multivitamin as insurance (in conjunction with a healthy diet).
 I still think you should try to get your nutrition through food rather than popping a pill or drinking a magic potion of any sort.

-I still believe a proper diet will negate the need for most supplementation.
+I believe a proper diet including organic whole food whenever possible will negate the need for most extraneous supplementation.
 So, as far as supplements like metabolism enhancers, creatine, fat loss pills and such, I do not condone them nor do I recommend them to any of my clients.

-However, the closest I will come to recommending any supplement is with protein supplementation in the form of a good quality whey powder.
-I think this may be acceptable if you are finding it difficult to get your required amount of protein in the form of food.
+However, I do recommend protein supplementation in the form of a good quality protein powder if you find it difficult to meet your protein needs.
+If you are avoiding dairy like I am (I have recently become a pescatarian), you can always find a vegetable-based powder or an egg-based powder instead of whey.
+I believe protein supplementation is acceptable if you are finding it difficult to get your required amount of protein in the form of food.

 Keep this in mind: To supplement protein above and beyond your required needs in effort to build muscle is a fallacy and one that can be detrimental to your health.

 So, how much protein do we really need?